Enxgmatic/ICS-lab/scada/README.md

 We install FUXA, import the necessary project settings, and run it on startup.
 FUXA is accessible at http://localhost:1881/.

+If there is a need to edit any of the saved data from FUXA, go to `/var/lib/docker/volumes` on the VM.

 ## Installation

 0. Set up Ubuntu Server.
 Please attach a NAT adapter to the VM as adapter 1 (this will be changed later).